 Rosedale World War I Memorial Arch with Kansas City, Missouri skyline in the distance

 Although most Kansas City area residents have seen the Rosedale World War I Memorial Arch in Kansas City, Kansas from I-35, few ever take the short drive to visit the arch and enjoy the great view of the Kansas City, Missouri skyline.
-Although Memorial Drive leading from Booth Street up to the Arch was closed was closed the day these photos were taken, it is just a short walk up to the Arch which is inspired by the Arc de Triomphe.
+Memorial Drive leads from Booth Street up to the memorial which is inspired by the Arc de Triomphe in Paris, France.

-Rosedale is a neighborhood of Kansas City, Kansas, and the Memorial Arch is dedicated to those Rosedale residents who served in the 42nd Rainbow Division during WW1.
+Rosedale is a neighborhood of Kansas City, Kansas and the Memorial Arch is dedicated to those Rosedale residents who served in the 42nd Rainbow Division during the Great War (WW1).
 Nearby Rainbow Boulevard is named for the division.

-The 42nd Rainbow Division was formed in August, 1917 from National Guard units from 26 states and the District of Columbia.
+The 42nd Rainbow Division was formed in August, 1917 by National Guard units from 26 states and the District of Columbia.
 Led during part of the war by Douglas MacArthur, the Rainbow Division played a prominent role at the Battle of the Champagne and participated in other battles including those in the Chateau-Thierry salient, the Verdun front, and the final battle of WW1 at Argonne.
-The Rainbow Division is still active today and is currently made up from Army National Guard units from 14 states, but none are presently from Kansas.
+The Rainbow Division is still active today and as of September 2015, the Division is made up from Army National Guard units from Connecticut, Illinois, Massachusetts, New Jersey, New York, Rhode Island and Vermont.

-The best thing at the arch may be the view of the downtown Kansas City, Missouri skyline.
+The best thing at the Rosedale Arch may be the view of the downtown Kansas City, Missouri skyline.

 Before leaving the neighborhood, stop by Rosedale Barbeque, a few blocks below the arch on Southwest Boulevard.
 Rosedale BBQ has served good BBQ, sides and sauce since 1934.